collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Images
 Images can be drag and drop/upload, but can't rename or move in browser
-* Example: renaming or moving an image file cannot be done in the browser (perhaps drag and drop)
+* Example: renaming or moving an image file cannot be done in the browser (perhaps drag and drop) -->

-* How/where do you create a user account or organization
-* Understand/take tour of the parts of a user account and organization
-* Understand how to create teams with permissions
-* Access your organizational account and dashboard
-* Create an organizational repo
--->